jkerian/psubox/README.md

     * Enable Z-hop, set the Z-hop height to at least 0.5 (I recommend a little higher...
 0.6 maybe?)
     * Do not generate a skirt or raft or anything...
     * You can generate support... but be sure that your slicer isn't going to "support" in the holes for the text
+        * You probably need to generate supports for the USB port backing.
     * Slice and export to Panel.gcode
     * If your slicer (like cura) makes a purge line in a consistent spot... move that purge line over in the X coordinates.
         For me that was replacing early "G1 X0.1 ... ; Move to start position" lines with "G1 X8.1..."
-* Setup your text filament and begin printing.
+* Setup your text filament and begin printing PanelText.gcode.
 * At the end of the print everything stays hot... swap filaments to your panel color and kick the panel print off.
     * This _should_ print the panel "around" your text, embedding it in the panel.